-- Introduction of commonly used methods and parameters. - Related results from projects (ILC2017, CMSM2018) and the results of literature reviews conducted for preparing the Guidelines. - Recommendations based on the above information.
+- Introduction of commonly used methods and parameters. - Related results from projects (ILC, CMSM2018 and CMSM2019) and the results of literature reviews conducted for preparing the Guidelines. - Recommendations based on the above information.

-Further comments pertaining to keynotes are provided under the box.
+Further comments pertaining to keynotes are provided as explanatory notes.